samuel-jimenez/GramEditor/docs/src/languages/php.md

 ### Phpactor

-The Zed PHP Extension can install `phpactor` automatically but requires `php` to be installed and available in your path:
+The Tehanu PHP Extension can install `phpactor` automatically but requires `php` to be installed and available in your path:

 ```sh
 # brew install php            # macOS